-wildfire words offers you a simple way to make your poem heard as well as read via Zoom
+wildfire words offers you a simple opportunity to make your poem heard as well as read

 wildfire words aims to publish audio alongside almost all poems we select for publication.
 Some contributors submit audio they recorded themselves with their poem.